mkaz/working-with-go/pages/files.md

 lines = strings.split( string(content), "\n" )
 ```

 The above is perfectly fine and works for most files.
-If you have a  large file, for example one that can not be stored in memory, you can use the `bufio` package. <div class="sidenote"><div class="sidenote">See [bufio package](https://golang.org/pkg/bufio) documentaiton.</div>
+If you have a  large file, for example one that can not be stored in memory, you can use the `bufio` package. <div class="sidenote">See [bufio package](https://golang.org/pkg/bufio) documentaiton.</div>

 Here is a way to process a large file line-by-line in golang.